iptc/newsml-g2/MAINTENANCE.md

 11. Run `tests/runtests.py` to run the unit tests and make sure that the new version doesn't break any old test cases.
 You should also write new unit tests for the changes being added, if you haven't already.
-12. Use XML Spy to create XML Schema documentation from the mAster XSD schema file and the "individual" schemas.
+12. Use XML Spy to create XML Schema documentation from the master XSD schema file and the "individual" schemas.
 Save them to `specification/XML-Schema-Doc-Power`.
 13. Print-to-PDF change requests from dev.iptc.org for inclusion in release pack